What is Nolvadex®(tamoxifen)?

 Many breast cancers have estrogen receptors on the surface of their cells.
 Estrogen can connect to these receptors and stimulate the growth of these breast cancers.
 Tamoxifen blocks estrogen and may stop or slow the growth of cancerous cells.2

 What are some of the possible side effects of tamoxifen?

 Tamoxifen may cause serious side effects.
-In women who use tamoxifen to reduce the risk of developing breast cancer, some serious and life-threatening side effects have occurred, including uterine cancer, stroke, and pulmonary embolism (a blood clot in the lungs).2,3
+In patients taking tamoxifen, some serious and life-threatening side effects have occurred, including uterine cancer, stroke, and pulmonary embolism (a blood clot in the lungs).2,3

 Tamoxifen may increase the risk of developing blood clots and cataracts.2,3